Strategos Books & Videos

 Using This Site

-The "Seminars" section details training programs and Kaizen Events.
+The training section details Strategos programs and Kaizen Events.
 It can assist you in grasping the body of required knowledge.
 You might also want to visit the page on "Developing Your Training Plan.
-The "Site Guide" lists types of resources.
 "About Strategos" outlines our approach and tells you about the Strategos team.
+You may Download an expanded & Printer-Friendly Version of This article in PDF.

 Value Stream & Process Mapping